Aruba Pilot

 Benefits for Airports, Cities, and Communities

-Insights from the Aruba pilot contribute to understanding how Digital Twins can
+Insights from the Aruba pilot contribute to understanding how Digital Twins can:

-- Support more sustainable air travel
+Support more sustainable air travel

-- Improve data-driven planning and operations
+Improve data-driven planning and operations

-- Enhance transparency and trust
+Enhance transparency and trust

-- Provide transferable knowledge for other airports and regions
+Provide transferable knowledge

 The pilot helps ensure that future Digital Twin solutions are not only technically robust, but also socially responsible and environmentally aligned.